 The Company continues to actively assess its property, plant and equipment investments due to COVID-19 and continues to reallocate resources.
-The Company has taken and will continue to take the opportunity provided by the suspension of its Attractions operations to accelerate investments, where appropriate.
+The Company has taken and will continue to take opportunities provided by the adjustment to its Attractions operations caused by COVID-19 to accelerate investments, where appropriate.

-There were capital additions of \$5.0 for the second quarter and \$7.7 year-to-date, respectively, compared with \$4.6 during the comparable prior year second quarter and \$6.1 in the comparative prior year-to-date.
+There were capital additions of \$6.3 for the third quarter and \$14.0 year-to-date, respectively, compared with \$4.8 during the prior year third quarter and \$10.9 in the comparative prior year period.
+Currently, the Company is undertaking a \$21.0 project at the CN Tower to modernize its outdoor terrace level.
 Capital expenditures vary period over period based on required and planned expenditures on the property, plant and equipment.

-There were non-cash depreciation charges of \$3.3 during the second quarter and \$6.7 year-to-date compared to \$3.5 in the comparable prior period second quarter and \$7.0 during the comparable prior year-to-date.
+There were non-cash depreciation charges of \$3.3 during the third quarter and \$10.0 year-to-date compared to \$3.6 in the prior period third quarter and \$10.6 during the comparable prior year period.
 These expenditures exclude repairs and maintenance costs.